awsomearvinder/howtos/git.md

 # Git is about history.

-Git stores *list's* of changes you've made over time to your code base called *commits*.
+Git stores lists of changes you've made over time to your code base called *commits*.
 Each commit contains a commit message, and a set of changes you've made to your code.
-You can view this history in any repository with the command `git log`.
-When you merge code into your repository, you take history from another repository and you add it to your own.
+You can view this *history*, or list of commits in any repository with the command `git log`.
+When you merge code into your repository, you take history from another "repository" (or rather branch as you'll learn in a bit) and you add it to your own.
 There's 3 major methods to do this, depending on what you're doing, but first you need to be able to make history.

 # Making history